Pallavi-Dhondge2/Excel-Sales-Analytics/README.md

 3. Create Profit and Loss (P&L) reports by _[Fiscal months]. (https://github.com/Pallavi-Dhondge2/Excel-Sales-Analytic/blob/main/P%20%26%20L%20By%20Month.pdf)

-•	**Purpose of sales analytics: **Sales analytics help in allocating budgets effectively by providing insights into past sales performance and expected future revenue.
+•	**Purpose of sales analytics:- **Sales analytics help in allocating budgets effectively by providing insights into past sales performance and expected future revenue.
 Sales analytics help in identifying and mitigating risks associated with sales activities, such as sales volatility, customer credit risk, and market uncertainty.

-•	**Importance of analyzing Finance data: ** Sales analytics in a finance report provide insights into revenue generation, including total sales revenue, revenue by product or service, and revenue by customer segment.
+•	**Importance of analyzing Finance data:- ** Sales analytics in a finance report provide insights into revenue generation, including total sales revenue, revenue by product or service, and revenue by customer segment.
 This information helps finance teams understand the sources of revenue and identify areas for revenue growth.

-•	**Role of reports: ** sales analytics in a finance report play a vital role in performance measurement, financial planning, cost analysis, revenue optimization, risk management, decision support, and communication.
+•	**Role of reports:- ** sales analytics in a finance report play a vital role in performance measurement, financial planning, cost analysis, revenue optimization, risk management, decision support, and communication.
 By leveraging sales data and analytics, organizations can drive financial performance, support strategic objectives, and achieve sustainable growth.

 ## Technical & Soft Skills:
 •	[1] Proficiency in ETL methodology (Extract, Transform, Load).